video

 THE NEW YORK TIMES

-When you're pregnant, there's already enough to worry about.
+There's already enough to worry about when you're pregnant.
+Your baby.
+Your own health.
 And then there's the pregnancy police: strangers who judge pregnant women for all of their choices — drinking coffee, eating dairy, and even exercising.
 That's what elite distance runner Stephanie Bruce discovered while pregnant with her third child.
-But as she shares in this video, she knows her body best.
-How she treats it is her choice alone.

 As the field producer, I traveled to Flagstaff, AZ to interview Stephanie and worked with our DP Elliot DeBruyn to shoot b-roll at a gym, doctor's office, and running trail.
 I also found all the archival sound.